2nd May 2004

 I do not develop software which directly manipulates real-world objects, such as process control, robotics, avionics, or missile guidance systems, which means that a lot of the properties and methods which apply to real-world objects are completely irrelevant.
 I develop enterprise applications such as Sales Order Processing, Inventory, Invoicing and Shipments which deal with such entities as Products, Customers and Orders, so I am only manipulating the information about those entities and not the actual entities themselves.
 This information is held in a database in the form of tables, columns and relationships.
 Regardless of what properties or attributes a real-world object may have, in a database application it is only necessary to store those pieces of information that are actually required by that application.
 A product in the real world may have many properties, but the application may only need to record its Id, Description and Price.
 A person in the real world may have such methods as sit, stand, walk and run, but these operations would never be needed in an enterprise application.
 Regardless of the operations that can be performed on a real-world object, with a database table the only operations that can be performed are Create, Read, Update and Delete (CRUD).
 Following the process called data normalisation the information for an entity may need to be split across several tables, each with its own columns and relationships, and in these circumstances I would create a separate Model class for each table instead of having a single class for a collection of tables.

 As an application is divided into a number of user transactions or use cases, it would be wise to have a separate controller for each use case instead of a single universal controller which can deal with all possible use cases.
-Some people advocate the creation of a separate controller for each use case, such as in GRASP - The Controller which states the following:
+Some people advocate the creation of a separate controller for each Model, such as in GRASP - The Controller which states the following:

 A use case controller should be used to deal with all system events of a use case, and may be used for more than one use case (for instance, for use cases Create User and Delete User, one can have a single UserController, instead of two separate use case controllers).